 concern #3 – entertaining myself.

 Killing time for 1.5-2 hours was probably my single biggest concern going into the appointment.
 The simplest route, and the route that I chose, was to fight the urge to have to “kill time” at all and just sit back and relax.
 For those of you who don’t see that as an option, I’ve don’t a bit of research for you and come up with the following activities.
+A huge advantage to having your appointment occur in-home is that you can control the media - the TV, radio, etc. is totally in your control!
 Click to expand the suggestion.

 option 1: audiobooks